-Dog training can get quite pricey depending on location and what the training is needed for.
-Meaning, if you live in Los Angeles and have a dog that is showing aggression, expect to pay considerably more per hour for a private trainer versus if you live in a rural area or smaller city and just need basic obedience training for your dog.
+Dog training can vary widely depending on location and what the training is needed for.
+Meaning, if you live in Los Angeles and have a dog that is showing aggression, expect to pay considerably more versus if you live in a smaller city and just need basic obedience training for your dog.

 Types of Services Offered by Dog Trainers

 Reputable trainers offer a wide variety of services in order to cater to the different needs of dog owners.

 Dog training is about the modification of the behaviors of dogs, including curbing detrimental or harmful behaviors, teaching them how to do specific tasks, and how to participate and interact with the world in an appropriate manner.
 Nowadays, training usually involves fun and engaging activities for both owners and pets.

 Not only that, the manner in which dogs are trained has also experienced a great change as trainers no longer implement a “punishment-based system”.
 Instead, they have opted for a “reward-based system” wherein the goal is to teach dogs in a way that is satisfying and fulfilling to both sides.

 Depending on what you would like them to learn, their general disposition for learning, their behavioral history, and breed, as well as the format of the training itself, the price will vary widely.

 As for the most common types of training available, this broadly includes basic puppy obedience, adult obedience, behavior training, training for aggressive animals, and training for fearful animals.

 Standard obedience training involves teaching the dog to respond to certain commands and hand signals in specific and predictable ways.
 On the other hand, behavioral training is more about discipline; whether it be inappropriate behaviors or simply how to act when on a leash, when meeting other dogs and people, etc.

 If you would like a more hands-on and customized training regiment, most trainers also offer private training sessions.
 These are usually offered either in-home or at a training facility.